 “Winning the competition has helped me find potential mentors and advisors.
 This would not be easy otherwise.
 The prize money will be essential in financing my team, trademarking the idea and understanding the evolving market.”

-In second place, winning £1000, was Bronwyn Robichaud, a BA (Hons) International Event Management student, who creates leisurewear inspired by fine art.
+In second place, winning £1000, was Bronwyn Robichaud, an International Event Management BA(Hons) student, who creates leisurewear inspired by fine art.

-Third place went to Liam McCarthy, BA (Hons) Photography, who wants to create an app that enables student creative collaboration and can help local businesses spot talent.
+Third place went to Liam McCarthy, Photography BA(Hons), who wants to create an app that enables student creative collaboration and can help local businesses spot talent.
 Liam won £500 and an additional prize of £100, as he was selected as the favourite idea of the audience in beepurple’s ‘people’s vote’.

 Clare Griffiths, Business Development Manager (Entrepreneurship) at the University of Brighton, said: “We were delighted with the quality and diversity of ideas we received this year.